StephanePeyregne/ELS/README.md

 1 | 10056 | site2 | 370 | 20 | A | 56
 1 | 10100 | site3 | 370 | 55 | A | 44

-Note that this version allow you to run the model on only one chromosome at a time, do not combine data from different chromosomes into the same input file.
+Note that this version allows you to run the model on only one chromosome at a time, do not combine data from different chromosomes into the same input file.

 ## List of parameters